marketcalls/sketchmaker/README.md

 ## Usage

 1. Register for an account or login if you already have one
+   - The first user to register automatically becomes an administrator
+   - Subsequent users are registered as regular users
 2. Add your API keys in the settings page:
    - OpenAI API key for prompt enhancement
    - FAL API key for image generation